project-gemmi/gemmi/README.md

 and [Global Phasing Ltd](https://www.globalphasing.com/), two major providers of software for macromolecular crystallography.

+To report problems or ask questions either use GitHub Issues, or email wojdyr+gemmi@gmail.com.
+If you consider a major code contribution, please get in touch beforehand.

 License: MPLv2, or (at your option) LGPLv3.
 © 2017-2021 Global Phasing Ltd.